Gemba is a lean management philosophy, which means go and see. It is used to identify problems and improve processes. Discover its many benefits!

 Gemba is often confused with Management by Walking Around (MBWA), which consists of walking around and getting involved with what your team members are doing.
 However, contrary to MBWA, gemba walks should have a clear objective and related KPIs.

 During gemba walks, managers should have a proactive attitude and ask in-depth questions about the different activities and processes (Who is in charge?
 What are the steps involved in this process?
 How often does this task have to be performed?
 How long does the process take?
 What is the margin of error? etc.).
 The questions will depend on your sector of activity and industry.
-The 5 Ws (Who, What, When, Where and Why) provide a great basis for the questions you should ask.
+The 5 Ws (Who, What, When, Where and Why) provide a great basis and valuable insight for the questions you should ask.
+Employee input should be seriously taken into consideration.

 3. Focus on collaboration and value stream